 We estimate that there are some 121,000 story times for young children in libraries around Australia, attracting 3.1 million participants.
 There are many initiatives in libraries around the country, including whole of state programs such as Better Beginnings in WA and First 5 Forever in QLD.

 Every year, ALIA runs National Simultaneous Storytime.
 Partnering with LIANZA and Scholastic in 2018, we reached more than a million children.

 ALIA published the ALIA PLAC Early Literacy Framework and Strategy for Australian Public Libraries in 2013 and in 2016, partnered with other organisations in the early childhood sector to deliver the Australian National Early Literacy Summit.
 Out of this Summit came the National Early Language and Literacy Strategy Coalition, of which ALIA is a founder member.
 The coalition received a three-year Ian Potter Foundation grant in 2018 to work with government on developing a national strategy.

 It's never too late to learn to read, nor to develop information and digital literacy skills.
 Library and information professionals in school, public, TAFE, academic and special libraries can help people brush up their skills.
 Tech Savvy Seniors, for example, is a major program run to improve digital literacy skills for older members of the community, hosted by public libraries in NSW, QLD and Victoria.
-The 26TEN program, run by LINC Tasmania, is a good example of how libraries are supporting adult learners.
+The Libraries Tasmania Literacy Service, supported by 26TEN, Tasmania’s strategy for adult literacy and numeracy, is a good example of how libraries are supporting adult learners.

 READING FOR ALL